 Welcome to my home page!

 I am a computer scientist and an author.
 Currently, I work as a freelance software engineer in Berlin, Germany.
-I'm especially experienced in database design, development of high-performance and multi-threaded Java applications, and integration of search servers such as Apache Solr.
-Since early 2012, my most important customer has been Project A, a new incubator for startup companies.
+I'm especially experienced in database design, development of high-performance and multi-threaded Java and Python applications, and integration of search servers such as Apache Solr.
+Currently, I mostly work as a freelance Python developer for the Liquid Democracy Association that develops and deploys the free and open-source Adhocracy participation platform.

 When I don't have to work, I like to write, talk, or research about peer production, free software, open hardware, and commonism.
 My most well-know works are about commons-based peer production and how to generalize it into the physical world.